findy-network/findy-agent/README.md

 ### Run with File Ledger

-File ledger is a test ledger where ledger data is presistently stored into a JSON file.
+File ledger is a test ledger where ledger data is persistently stored into a JSON file.
 It's convenient for cases where you don't want to run all ledger nodes on your machine like development.